Skip to main content

 Rating: 2/5

-Banner: Krishvi films
+Krishvi films

 Cast: Dr. K.V.Satish, Diah Nicholas, Mohan Babu, Brahmanandam, Kota and Others